instadeepai/jumanji/README.md

   </div>
 </div>

+## Jumanji @ ICLR 2024

+Jumanji has been accepted at [ICLR 2024](https://iclr.cc/), check out our [research paper](https://arxiv.org/abs/2306.09884).

 ## Welcome to the Jungle! 🌴

 Jumanji is a diverse suite of scalable reinforcement learning environments written in JAX.
+It now features 22 environments!

 Jumanji is helping pioneer a new wave of hardware-accelerated research and development in the field of RL.
 Jumanji's high-speed environments enable faster iteration and large-scale experimentation while simultaneously reducing complexity.
-Originating in the Research Team at [InstaDeep](https://www.instadeep.com/), Jumanji is now developed jointly with the open-source community.
+Originating in the research team at [InstaDeep](https://www.instadeep.com/), Jumanji is now developed jointly with the open-source community.
 To join us in these efforts, reach out, raise issues and read our [contribution guidelines](https://github.com/instadeepai/jumanji/blob/main/CONTRIBUTING.md) or just